natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-02-between-common-and-professional.md

 description: An insightful exploration of the interplay between tradition and innovation in the shaping of North America's landscape by early European settlers.
 emoji: 🌾
 tags:
+  - 🌍 Culture
+  - 🌍 History
-  - 🚜 Agriculturalists
+  - 🌍 Identity
-  - 🏗 Builders
+  - ⚒️ Blacksmiths
 haiku: |
   Land shaped by the hand,
   Tradition whispers softly,